Senate defense bill may challenge Trump on renaming military bases with Confederate names

-Although there is still vocal opposition to removing the Confederate names at all — Sen. Josh Hawley (R-Mo.) has proposed an amendment to strip the renaming requirement entirely — Republican support for the change suggests that it will survive any challenges during this week’s floor debate.
+Although there is still vocal opposition to removing the Confederate names — Sen. Josh Hawley (R-Mo.) has proposed an amendment to strip the renaming requirement — Republican support for the measure suggests that it will survive any challenges during this week’s floor debate.

 But with Trump pledging that he will “not even consider the renaming” of bases, it is possible that the provision could eventually pitch Congress into a showdown with the president over the entire defense bill.